 Rather than being pushed tightly into your ear, AirPods should be positioned as far away from your ear canal without feeling like they are about to fall out.

-A good way to test whether your AirPods are correctly placed is by gently inserting them into your area, and pushing them down towards your earlobe.
+A good way to test whether your AirPods are correctly placed is by gently inserting them into your ears and pushing them down towards your earlobe.

 Be careful not to push them inward, as this will increase the risk of pain or hearing damage.

 Once the AirPods are loosely placed in your ears, tilt your head to each side a few times to check whether the earbuds feel like they are about to slip out.

 If they remain in your ears, this is a sign they’re positioned correctly.